dennyverbeeck/transmart-docker/Readme.md

   - `tmapp`: the tomcat server and application,
   - `tmdb`: the Postgres database, the database in this image has a superadmin with username docker and password docker
   - `tmsolr`: the SOLR installation for faceted search,
-  - `tmrserve`: Rserve instance for advanced analyses and,
+  - `tmrserve`: Rserve instance for advanced analyses,
-  - `tmload`: a Kettle installation you can use for loading data.
+  - `tmload`: a Kettle installation you can use for loading data and,
+  - `tmgwava`: Genome Wide Association Study Visualizer.

 ### Loading public datasets